mani-language/Mani/docs/README.md

 f.toList(l); // Will split by each line, to the list object.

-list.show(); // Will display an array with the file contents, split by each line.
+say l; // Will display an array with the file contents, split by each line.
 ~~~

 > The file will only be split by the line.